gofynd/fdk-client-javascript/README.md

 ---

-### Sample Usage - Fetch function.
+### Sample Usage - Request function.

-The fetch function allows you to make custom API requests with ease.
+The request function allows you to make custom API requests with ease.
 It is available on both `platform` and `application` client.

 ```javascript